typelevel/cats/docs/src/main/tut/typeclasses/parallel.md

 This is because defining a `Monad` instance for data types like `Validated` would be inconsistent with its error-accumulating behaviour.
 In short, `Monads` describe dependent computations and `Applicatives` describe independent computations.

-Sometimes however, we want to use both in conjuction with each other.
+Sometimes however, we want to use both in conjunction with each other.
 In the example of `Either` and `Validated` it is trivial albeit cumbersome to convert between the two types.
 Below is a short example of a situation where we might run into this.
 For simplicity, we'll use `String` as our type to represent errors.